 5.5 Selele High Camp (1 night)

 It's a 4.75 hour hike from Ghunsa to Selele High Camp (4,200 metres).
 The trail climbs steeply from Ghunsa.
 It is mainly through forest until the View Point Tea shop is reached after a 3 hour and 600 metre ascent.
-The tea shop serves dal bhat at a very reasonable price.
+The tea shop serves dal baht at a very reasonable price.

 From the tea shop it is a 1.75 hour hike, and a 200 metre ascent, over open terrain to Selele High Camp.
 There are 2 reasonable tea houses in a good setting